thayeylolu/taiwo-owoseni/content/authors/admin/_index.md

 highlight_name: true
 ---

-Taiwo Owoseni is a graduate student in the Master of Data Science (MDS) program at the University of British Columbia (UBC).
-She is a data scientist with some years of work experience as a Data Analyst.
+Taiwo Owoseni is a graduate student of the Master of Data Science program at the University of British Columbia (UBC).
+She has some years of work experience as a Data Analyst.
 She worked with one of the largest telecommunication industries in Africa, Asia and Europe - Airtel Nigeria.

 She worked as a Data Analyst in a retail pharmaceutical startup - One Health Nigeria .
 Her primary role was to make data driven decision to grow the startup.

-For her capstone project, She is channelling the wealth of knowldege she amassed during her graduate studies at Trusting Pixels Inc - a company that aims to promote honest representation of people in media - to build ethical AI products.
+For her capstone project, She is channelling the wealth of knowldege she amassed during her graduate studies to build ethical AI products for Trusting Pixels Inc - a company that aims to promote honest representation of people in media.

 During her free time, she contributes to sktime - an opensource  data science library for times series analysis.
 She sees this as a means to give back to the community.
 She also enjoys biking, painting and taking long walks.
-She volunteers at FIRST - A global robotics community prpearing young people for the future.
+She volunteers at FIRST Robotics - A global robotics community prpearing young people for the future.
 She believes she is one with the Force and probably the next 'Last Jedi' - in another universe....